 The information collected in the ATI monitoring process is also made available in the DRM Database, which provides an overview of all technical assistance projects carried out worldwide to support domestic revenue mobilisation in partner countries.
-The full datasets underlying the monitoring exercises are available here for 2015 and here for 2016.
+The full datasets underlying the monitoring exercises are available here for 2015, here for 2016, and here for 2017.